 In 2013, Dr. D’Apuzzo was a finalist for the Corporate Counsel of the Year Award by the Los Angeles Business Journal and named one of Pasadena’s Top 100 Attorneys by Pasadena Magazine.

 David Dayan is an Associate General Counsel and member of the Business Affairs Practice Group.
 Mr. Dayan specializes in all aspects of corporate law including such diverse matters as contracting, financing, and technology agreements, as well as tax and development issues.
-Mr. Dayan began his career practicing corporate law at Dewey Ballantine in New York and has also practiced at Wilson Sonsini Goodrich & Rosati in Palo Alto and Latham & Watkins in Los Angeles.
+Mr. Dayan began his career in private practive in New York and has also worked in private law firms in Palo Alto and Los Angeles.
 Prior to Caltech, he was a partner at a boutique corporate law firm representing start-up and early stage emerging growth companies in a wide range of legal matters.

 Mr. Dayan received his undergraduate degree with distinction from Cornell University and his J.D. from New York University School of Law where he was on the Editorial Staff of the Journal of International Law and Politics.